Deep Learning-Based Automatic Diagnosis System for Developmental Dysplasia of the Hip: Introduction

 \section{Introduction}

-\IEEEPARstart {D}{evelopmental} dysplasia of the hip (DDH) is a group of hip disorders commonly characterized by a shallow acetabulum with inadequate coverage of the femoral head.
-The reported prevalence of DDH worldwide is $0.15\%$ to $3.5\%$ depending on the diagnostic methods and criteria~\cite{siegel2011pediatric, dezateux2007developmental, tian2017prevalence}.
-DDH is one of the most common causes of osteoarthritis~\cite{sharp1961acetabular} and is responsible for up to $29\%$ of hip arthroplasty in people younger than 60 years~\cite{dezateux2007developmental}.
-Pain and limping are common symptoms of this condition; however, mild DDH may never lead to clinically apparent symptoms~\cite{dezateux2007developmental}.
-As a result, there may be delayed diagnosis or misdiagnosis, which requires more complex treatment and increases the risk of treatment failure~\cite{sewell2009developmental}.
-Therefore, early detection is crucial to preserve DDH patients' quality of life.
+\IEEEPARstart{D}{evelopmental} dysplasia of the hip (DDH) is a group of hip disorders primarily characterized by a shallow acetabulum and inadequate coverage of the femoral head.
+The global prevalence of DDH varies between $0.15\%$ to $3.5\%$, depending on the diagnostic methods and criteria~\cite{siegel2011pediatric, dezateux2007developmental, tian2017prevalence, tao2023prevalence}.
+DDH is one of the leading causes of osteoarthritis~\cite{sharp1961acetabular} and accounts for up to $29\%$ of hip arthroplasty performed in adult patients younger than 60 years~\cite{dezateux2007developmental}.
+While common symptoms include pain and limping, mild cases of DDH may remain asymptomatic, leading to delayed or missed diagnosis~\cite{dezateux2007developmental}.
+Such delays can further complicate treatment and increase the risk of failure~\cite{sewell2009developmental}, underscoring the importance of timely and accurate diagnosis to preserve patient quality of life.

-Radiographic assessment is the first-line clinical diagnostic tool for DDH in adults.
-Based on radiographic evaluation, therapeutic strategies and/or interventional procedures can be applied for different stages of the disease~\cite{pereira2014recognition}.
-To facilitate the diagnosis of DDH, various anatomical and radiological indices have been identified from pelvic radiographs.
-For example, the center–edge (CE) angle of Wiberg quantifies the lateral coverage of the acetabulum~\cite{wiberg1939studies}.
-A CE angle of \textless20\degree is considered indicative of DDH.
-The T\"{o}nnis angle measures the weight-bearing surface of the acetabulum, with a normal range from 0\degree to 10\degree~\cite{tonnis1976normal}.
-The Sharp angle (or acetabular angle) describes the inclination of the acetabulum, and an angle of \textgreater47\degree suggests the presence of DDH~\cite{sharp1961acetabular}.
-In addition, the Crowe classification system employs four grades of DDH (I to IV, representing mild to severe, respectively) based on the percentage of proximal displacement of the femoral head from the floor of the acetabular fossa~\cite{crowe1979mani}.
+Radiography is the cornerstone imaging modality of DDH diagnosis.
+Based on radiographic assessments, appropriate therapeutic strategies or interventional procedures can be determined for different stages of the disease~\cite{pereira2014recognition}.
+As such, several radiological indices have been developed to assist in diagnosing DDH from pelvic radiographs.
+Among these, the Center–Edge (CE) angle of Wiberg assesses the lateral coverage of the acetabulum, with a CE angle of less than 20\degree considered indicative of DDH~\cite{wiberg1939studies}.
+The T\"{o}nnis angle, also known as the acetabular index, evaluates the weight-bearing surface of the acetabulum, with a normal range from 0\degree to 10\degree~\cite{tonnis1976normal}.
+Additionally, the Sharp angle (or acetabular angle) describes the inclination of the acetabulum, with an angle greater than 47\degree suggesting the presence of DDH~\cite{sharp1961acetabular}.